Note: admissions now open for all students. Updated prerequisites for accessing the interview.

 - from June 20th to July 10th, reserved to non-EU citizens legally residing in Italy and EU citizens

-Applications can be done at this page.
+Applications can be done through this page.
 Candidates will be notified about the interview by email, approximately one week before the above interview dates.

-- Domestic students: students holding or about to obtain a degree from an Italian university (typically a Laurea Triennale) will be able to apply for admission according to the following time windows:
+- Domestic students: students holding or about to obtain a degree from an Italian university (typically a Laurea Triennale) can apply for admission according to the following time windows:

 - from July 10th to August 31th, interviews on September 12th